isomerpages/aic-mentalhealth/index.md

   - infopic:
       title: Where Can I Get Help?
       id: infopic
-      description: Don't get tough.
-Get in touch and find the right support.
+      description: Don’t get tough on yourself.
+Get in touch to find the right support.
       button: Find help
       url: /find-support
       image: /images/Webpage assets/where_can_i_get_help.png